clabrugere/clabrugere.github.io/_posts/2023-10-29-debugging-nn.md

 math: true
 ---

 This post compiles some tips to build strong baseline models and how to avoid bugs and propose methods to find them when designing a new machine learning system that uses a neural network.
-They are mostly taken from Karparthy's blog and some other sources or Stack-overflow posts.
+They are mostly inspired by the gold mine that is Karparthy's blog, as well as some other sources or Stack-overflow posts.

 In the design process, we usually can expect to face more or less the same failure modes: